... to contribute

 IELRC is aware that the existence of appropriate legal frameworks do not ensure their implementation.
 The issue of national and local implementation of international and national standards has also figured prominently in IELRC's work programme:

-IELRC has worked on the implementation of general international agreements such as the "Biodiversity Convention" in specific developing countries and on the implementation of environment-related WTO standards in specific developing countries.
+IELRC scholars have worked on the implementation of general international agreements such as the Biodiversity Convention in specific countries of the South and on the implementation of environment-related WTO standards in specific developing countries.